 He loved the idea and wanted to make them and sell them.
 Seemed simple enough, just freeze juice with sticks in it and voila!
 Popsicle!
 Not so fast, modern refrigeration hadn’t been invented yet.
 Ice boxes, as they were called, require real blocks of ice.
 Undaunted in his desire to bring Popsicles to market, he had to invent the freon refrigeration system that revolutionized frozen foods.

-Even then retailers wouldn’t buy them, so he came up with the idea of giving them away with writing on the popsicle sticks that said good for one free popsicle at your favorite store.
+Even then retailers wouldn’t buy them.
+So he came up with the idea of giving them away with writing on the popsicle sticks that said good for one free popsicle at your favorite store.
 Again, seemed like a clever way of forcing the stores to carry his brand, but wait.
-Edible ink hadn’t been invented yet.
+The edible ink hadn’t been invented yet.
 So Frank invented that as well and got distribution and built the Popsicle brand.

 Happy New Year everybody!
 It’s a BRAND New Year at that!